GyulyVGC/sniffnet/README.md

 Most of the errors that can occur are likely due to your system missing required `pcap` dependencies, necessary to correctly analyze a network adapter.

-Check the [Install and Run](#install-and-run) section for instructions on how to proceed.
+Check the [required dependencies](#required-dependencies) section for instructions on how to proceed.

 For a Windows reference, you can check issue [#1](https://github.com/GyulyVGC/sniffnet/issues/1).